anderson-aristotle/html-css-bootstrap-layout/README.md

 On your own:

--   Referencing the Bootstrap documentation add an form to your modal.
+-   Referencing the Bootstrap documentation add a form to your modal.
 -   Using your knowledge of get-form-fields write a function so that when "save changes" is clicked the input in the input field is console logged in Chrome.